comed-ian/CTF-Writeups/pwnable.kr/toddlers_bottle/README.md

 We can calculate `0x21DD09EC/5` to determine which integers to send.
 The result is `113626824.8`, which means we can send `113626825` four times and `113626824` once to return `0x21DD09EC`.
 Converting these values to hex yields `0x6C5CEC9` and `0x6C5CEC8`, respectively.
 Again, we need to arrange in little endian format to correctly process the integers.
 It is easiest to use `echo -e -n` and pipe the result to the executable given the bytes are not ASCII characters (here the `-n` flag suppresses a new line character, which is necessary otherwise we would input 21 bytes, not 20).
 Running `./col $(echo -n -e "\xc8\xce\xc5\x6\xc9\xce\xc5\x6\xc9\xce\xc5\x6\xc9\xce\xc5\x6\xc9\xce\xc5\x6")` yields the flag.

 ### bof
 For this challenge we are provided links to download a bof executable and the corresponding C source code.
 Doing a quick check with `file`, `bof` is again a 32-bit little-endian ELF executable.
 A quick scan of the source code shows a `gets` vulnerability in the `puts()` function.
-Opening the binary in gdb and diassembling `func()` provides disassembled instructions:
+Opening the binary in gdb and diassembling `func()` provides the binary's assembly code:

 ~~~gdb
 gdb-peda$ disass func